Taif Agreement: East/West Beirut

 Following the end of the Elimination War on 13 October 1990, LAF soldiers began dismantling militia positions on the Green Line.
 Soon after, barrages and checkpoints blocking access between the cantons were dismantled, allowing traffic to move freely between the East and West for the first time since 1976.
 In addition, the LAF moved into Martyrs’ Square, which had been the site of some of the most intense fighting in the entire Civil War.

 On 3 December 1990 Samir Geagea’s LF officially withdrew from East Beirut with a 2,000 man parade featuring hundreds of vehicles, including tanks and artillery.
 They also stripped Beirut port of all its equipment including cranes and tugboats.

 A few years later, the company Solidere would be mandated by the government to rebuild the completely destroyed downtown.

 Aley-Chouf

-The LAF had not been present in the Chouf and most parts of Aley since 1975 when fighting first broke out; in addition, the area was devoid of Christians following an ethnic cleansing committed by Jumblatt’s PLA during the 1983 Mountain War.
+The LAF had not been present in the Chouf and most parts of Aley since 1975 when fighting first broke out; in addition, the area was devoid of Christians following the mountain war.

 On 30 April 1991, the final date of militia disbandment, the Lebanese Army under the command of Hayek entered the Aley and Chouf districts, taking position at former PLA checkpoints and seizing all artillery material.
 The Chouf Mountains were the last areas of Mount Lebanon that the LAF moved into.
 Slowly after, Christians began returning to their homeland in these territories, but it was not until the Mountain Reconciliation in 2001 that the mass return of Christians was finalized.